Standards, specifications and principles

 - opensource.guide: training in open source

-- European Commission Open Source Strategy: referenced in the policy
+- EU Open Source Strategy: referenced in the policy; part of the EU’s tech sovereignty package

 Swedish public sector